Farm Bill: Terms to Know

 Generic base acres – Former upland cotton base acres.
 Generic base acres are not involved in, or subject to, base acre reallocation.
 If generic base acres are planted to a covered commodity in a given year, then those acres are considered base acres for that planted covered commodity in that crop year.
 For example, if a farm with 500 generic base acres plants 250 of those generic base acres to corn, and the farm elected ARC-County Coverage for corn, then those 250 generic base acres are treated as corn base in that crop year and receive an ARC-County Coverage payment if one is triggered.

-Limited resource producer - Limited resource producer status may be determined using the USDA Limited Resource Farmer and Rancher Online Self Determination Tool located on the Limited Resource Farmer and Rancher page.
+Limited resource producer – Limited resource producer status may be determined using the USDA Limited Resource Farmer and Rancher Online Self Determination Tool.
 The automated system calculates and displays adjusted gross farm sales per year and the higher of the national poverty level or county median household income.

 Olympic average – Previous five years’ data, excluding the highest and lowest value; average the remaining three values.